d3xt3r2909/linkedin_login/README.md

     final String clientId = 'YOUR-CLIENT-ID';
     final String clientSecret = 'YOUR-CLIENT-SECRET';

+`Note: clientSecret field is required just for LinkedInUserWidget`

 To get these values you need to create App on the [LinkedIn](https://www.linkedin.com/developers/apps/new).

 ## Samples